javanile/moldable/README.md

 # SchemaDB

-SchemaDB is a Abstraction layer to manage MySQL database with improved function to alterate and manipulate database schema
+SchemaDB is an abstraction layer to manage MySQL database with improved function to alter-state and manipulate database schema

 # How to: Connect to database